vedantwpatil/SecondBrain/6 - Atomic Notes/Insertion Sort.md

 ### Analysis of Insertion Sort
 There are obvious things which can impact the performance of a script, such as the language, speed of the computer, background tasks running on the computer and can all have varying degrees of effect on the test.
 Because of this, [[Introduction to Algorithms]] uses another way of [[Analyzing Algorithms]]

+The book then highlights a proof of the best case run time for Insertion Sort, using series to add up the cost of each operation.
+However, I don't believe for that to be important to focus on and write about.